-30. FAIR VALUE MEASUREMENT AND DISCLOSURES
+10. FAIR VALUE MEASUREMENT AND DISCLOSURES

-30.1 Fair Value Hierarchy
+10.1 Fair Value Hierarchy

 In accordance with PFRS 13, Fair Value Measurement, the fair value of financial assets and financial liabilities and non-financial assets which are measured at fair value on a recurring or non-recurring basis and those assets and liabilities not measured at fair value but for which fair value is disclosed in accordance with other relevant PFRS, are categorized into three levels based on the significance of inputs used to measure the fair value.
-The fair value hierarchy has the following levels:
+The fair value hierarchy is shown below and on the succeeding page.

-- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities that an entity can access at the measurement date; - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and, - Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+• Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities that an entity can access at the measurement date;

+- Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and, - Level 3: inputs for the asset or liability that are not based on observable market data (unobservable inputs).